RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/4-Pages in Designer/2-Activity/2-Activity.md

 # Activity - Configure Item Details and Create Screen

-In the previous activity you had created a Table for the Sales Manager of your organisation - Stationery Inc.
+In the previous activity you had created a Table for the Sales Manager of your organisation - Stationary Inc.

 Now it is time to create the infrastructure to help Sales Team to record and view data into the Data Table.
 You need to: